See and Do in Hong Kong

 Sightseeing in Hong Kong

 Don’t miss a ride on the iconic Star Ferry between Central and Tsim Sha Tsui.
-The fifteen-minute journey is less practical than taking the MTR, which tunnels beneath Victoria Harbour, but the Star Ferry is the best way to see the entire Hong Kong skyline.
+The fifteen-minute journey is less practical than taking the MTR, which tunnels beneath Victoria Harbour, but it is the best way to see the entire Hong Kongskyline.

-If you like city views, your next stop should be Victoria Peak.
-You can take the Peak Tram up the steep hill to the Peak Galleria for truly unrivalled vistas.
-You’ll be able to see the entire city, and you’ll have a great view of the brand new ICC Tower, now the fifth tallest building in the world.
-Speaking of which, if you head over to Kowloon side and take the high-speed lift to the ICC’s 118th floor, you’ll get a slightly different perspective (and even the Peak will look short).
+For those who like city views, their next stop should be Victoria Peak.
+The Peak Tram can be taken up the steep hill to the Peak Galleria for truly unrivalled vistas.
+They’ll be able to see the entire city, and will have a great view of the brand new ICC Tower, now the fifth tallest building in the world.
+Speaking of which, if expats head over to Kowloon side and take the high-speed lift to the ICC’s 118th floor, they’ll get a slightly different perspective (and even the Peak will look short).

 Take the ferry, or the MTR, to Lantau Island to visit the Big Buddha at Ngong Ping.
 It is the largest outdoor, seated Buddha in the world.
-The best part, however, is the cable car ride that takes you by little fishing villages and over verdant hills.
-You can see the shiny new airport on one side and the Buddha rising from the mists on the other.
+The best part, however, is the cable car ride that takes visitors by little fishing villages and over verdant hills.
+The shiny new airport can be seen on one side and the Buddha rising from the mists on the other.

 Finally, take the ferry to Lamma, Cheung Chau and Peng Chau islands for a stroll through little village paradises.
-You’ll feel a million miles away from the heady energy of Central, but after a relaxing afternoon you’ll want to take a deep breath and dive right back into the city.
+New residents will feel a million miles away from the heady energy of Central, but after a relaxing afternoon will want to take a deep breath and dive right back into the city.

-Take a trip on the funicular to the summit of Victoria Peak where breathtaking views across the cityscape and Kowloon Bay unfold before your eyes.
-Discover your new home and take in the chaotic beauty of it all.
-While you’re up there, visit Ripley's Believe it or not 'Odditorium', browse in some of the summit shops, or enjoy a bite to eat at one of the restaurants overlooking the city.
+Expats should take a trip on the funicular to the summit of Victoria Peak where breathtaking views across the cityscape and Kowloon Bay unfold before their eyes.
+They can discover their new home and take in the chaotic beauty of it all.
+While up there, visit Ripley's Believe it or not 'Odditorium', browse in some of the summit shops, or enjoy a bite to eat at one of the restaurants overlooking the city.